 Economic hazards such as inflation, depression, and changes in tax and fee levies;

-Technical hazards such as system or equipment failure, fire, explosion, obsolescence, and air/water pollution;
+Technical hazards such as system or equipment failure, fire, explosion, obsolescence, and air/water pollution; [failure of communication systems, degradation of data quality].

-Human factors such as errors or omissions by poorly trained, fatigued or stressed persons, or violations, sabotage or terrorism; and
+Human factors such as errors or omissions by poorly trained, fatigued or stressed persons, linguistic challenges, or violations, sabotage or terrorism; and

-Operational hazards such as groundings, collisions, striking and other unwanted events.
+Operational hazards such as groundings, collisions, striking, and other unwanted events.

+Increasingly crowded water space [Marine Spatial Planning]

 Types of Losses